Lavushi Manda National Park: Birds

 A checklist was complied by the Kasanka Trust in 2011 of potential bird species which the park might hold.
 In 1998 BirdWatch Zambia went birdwatching in the park for BirdLife International.
 A number of exclusively miombo birds were registered in 1998, and the list of these birds were used by BirdLife International to designate Lavushi Manda as an "Important Bird Area" as of 2001, for protecting common species typical of the vast miombo regions of Southern Africa.
 The only bird thought to possibly occur in the park at the time which was considered somewhat rare (at the time) was the migratory great snipe, which might arrive in the winter.
 The designation included the nearby Luitikila Forest Reserve and Bangweulu Game Management Area, although the national park appears to be the only locality studied in 1998.

 Lavushi Manda is home to rock-associated species such as black eagles, Augur buzzards, freckled nightjar, striped pipit, mocking chat and red-winged starling.
 Dambo grasslands support marsh widowbird and locustfinch.
 Stanley's bustard, a typical dry grassland species, has been recorded.
 The coqui francolin was photographed in the park in 2017.
 Miombo woodlands hold a variety of typical birds of this habitat such as pale-billed hornbill, racquet-tailed roller, Souza's shrike, Böhm's flycatcher, Böhm's bee-eater, Anchieta's barbet, miombo pied barbet, white-faced barbet, Anchieta's sunbird, western miombo sunbird, Hartlaub's babbler, Kurrichane thrush, miombo scrub-robin, miombo rock-thrush, Stierling's wren-warbler, red-capped crombec, miombo tit, rufous-bellied tit, black-necked eremomela, brown firefinch, Fülleborn's longclaw, black-eared seedeater, Tabora cisticola, Arnot's chat and bushveld pipit.
 All but the last were spotted here in the 1998 BirdWatch Zambia excursion.
 A July 2018 visit under the eBird program also observed the following additional species in the park: cardinal woodpecker, emerald-spotted wood dove, ring-necked dove, black-backed puffback, white-breasted cuckooshrike, southern black flycatcher, fork-tailed drongo, red-headed weaver, black-crowned tchagra, tawny-flanked prinia, golden-breasted bunting, green-capped eremomela, chinspot batis, yellow-bellied hyliota and swallow-tailed bee-eater.

 African finfoot, African broadbill, Ross' turaco, Schalow's turaco, narina trogon and chestnut-bellied kingfisher occur in the park near the rivers.
 The palm-nut vulture is a common sight in the thick riverine gallery forests while in a kayak.
-The sunbird Nectarinia chalybea pintoi was collected in the park in 1954, when it was still a game reserve, as was Apalis thoracica ssp. whitei.
+The sunbird Cinnyris chalybeus was collected in the park in 1954, when it was still a game reserve, as was Apalis thoracica.
 The apalis, Böhm's flycatcher, black sparrowhawk and Pel's fishing owl are also found in riparian forests.

 The park hosts large numbers of several Palaearctic and African migrants.
 Collared flycatchers are a common wintering visitor in the miombo.